gusandrews/Media-Literacy/media-literacy.md

 concerns about these media products were "symptoms" of?

-### Gee definitions exercise (digital worksheet on wiki, due Monday, September
+### Gee definitions exercise (digital worksheet on forum, due Thursday,
-10)
+September 20)

 **This assignment will probably be easier if you provide examples of something in the media that YOU are a fan of.
 But if you're uncomfortable sharing, you can describe someone else and the media they are a fan of.**

-**Copy and paste these questions on your own wiki page.
-Write your answers between the questions, _as full sentences,_ formatting the questions differently and using line spacing to be sure everything is readable.**
+**Copy and paste these questions on the forum.
+Write your answers between the questions, _as full sentences,_ formatting the questions differently (bold, italic, different color, whatever) and using line spacing to be sure everything is readable.**

 Give me a tour of a SEMIOTIC DOMAIN and an IDENTITY related to a movie, band, show, broadcast event, book, comic, website, game, or other media "text."
 Use